kells-SH/ben-worlds-documentation/_docs/scripting-concepts-persistence-apis/interactive-laser-pen-for-mobile-worlds-build-along.md

+---
+title: "Interactive laser pen for mobile worlds: build-along"
+category: "scripting-concepts-persistence-apis"
+order: 2
+description: "Build a versatile, interactive laser pen that allows players to draw and point on any surface"
+---

 # Interactive laser pen for mobile worlds: build-along
 *Learn how to build a versatile, interactive laser pen that allows players to draw and point on any surface in your world.* Mentor Shards632 leads this in-depth Build-Along, showing you how to script a tool that works for both VR and mobile players.
 Discover the power of the FocusedInteraction API to turn any surface into a touch-screen canvas.